roedoejet/g2p/docs/package.md

 ## A look under the hood

 A Mapping object is a list of defined rules.

-A `Rule` has the following permitted fields:
+::: g2p.mappings.Mapping
+    options:
+        show_root_heading: true
+        show_source: false
+        heading_level: 4

+A Transducer object is initialized with a Mapping object and when called, applies each rule of the Mapping in sequence on the input to produce the resulting output.

-::: g2p.mappings.Rule
+::: g2p.transducer.Transducer
     options:
         show_root_heading: true
         show_source: false